distributethe6ix/hands_on_examples/7-network_namespaces/README.md

 ip netns exec webapp ping 23.185.0.4
 Now, as you can see, you can ping solo.io's website through the webapp namespace!!!

-As a recap, here is what we've built:
+# As a recap, here is what we've built:

-container networking

 Obviously, there is much more to what was just demonstrated here from a network namespace point of view.